Introducing the International Opportunities Program

-Students might enter the application process at different points but this is the typical application process for UCEAP:
+Students might enter the application process at different points, but this is the typical application process for IOP.

-- If your program is not listed or you wish to expand your search, find a program via one of the following and notify the International Center:
+- If your program is not listed or you wish to expand your search, find a program via one of the following and notify the Office of International Affairs:

-- Update your emergency contact information through the UC Merced Portal
+- Update your emergency contact information through the UC Merced Connect App.

-- See a list of countries for which the U.S. Department of State has listed travel warnings to see if the country to which you are applying is included among them
+- See a list of countries for which the U.S. Department of State has listed travel advisories to see if the country to which you are applying is included among them.

-- Request official transcripts to be sent directly to the International Center
+- Request official transcripts to be sent directly to the Office of International Affairs.

 Spring 2012 and later participants will need to request course equivalencies through MyStudyAbroad.

-Students who do not find a program that matches their needs in EAP may seek opportunities through programs offered outside of UC through accredited institutions.
-Students should remember that in addition to finding coursework through an accredited program, coursework must be similar to coursework available at the University of California.
-Students who choose to pursue IOP should realize that UC Merced staff will not be experts in these options and that UC Merced policy and infrastructure for working with these programs may still be in flux.
+Students who do not find a program that matches their needs in UCEAP may seek opportunities through programs offered outside of UC through accredited institutions.
+Students should remember that in addition to finding coursework through an accredited program, coursework abroad must be similar to coursework available at the University of California.
+Students who choose to pursue IOP should realize that UC Merced staff members are not experts in these options and that UC Merced policy and infrastructure for working with these programs may still be in flux.